Things to Do in Bangkok: The Ultimate 2026 Local Guide

 Before roads, Bangkok was a city of khlongs (canals).
 At its peak in the 19th century, the city had over 1,000 kilometres of waterways, earning it the name 'Venice of the East.'
 The Chao Phraya River and its branching canal network were the primary arteries of daily life — commerce, transport, communication, and food all flowed through them.

-Today, exploring Bangkok by longtail boat (a narrow wooden craft powered by a repurposed car engine mounted on a long swivelling shaft) is one of the city's most authentic experiences.
-Private canal tours depart from Central Pier (Sathorn) or Tha Tien Pier, threading through Khlong Bangkok Noi and Khlong Bangkok Yai — historic canals that pre-date the current city — past wooden canal houses elevated on stilts, Buddhist temples accessible only by water, schoolchildren arriving by boat, and vendors selling food from floating kitchens.
+Today, exploring Bangkok by longtail boat — a narrow wooden craft powered by a repurposed car engine mounted on a long swivelling shaft — is one of the city's most authentic experiences.
+Private canal tours depart from Tha Chang Pier near the Grand Palace, threading through Khlong Bangkok Noi and Khlong Bangkok Yai past wooden canal houses elevated on stilts, Buddhist temples accessible only by water, schoolchildren arriving by boat, and vendors selling food from floating kitchens.

-The Khlong Mon route passes through the Thonburi district on the west bank of the Chao Phraya — an area that feels remarkably rural despite being minutes from Bangkok's skyscrapers.
-Here you'll find the Royal Barges National Museum, home to the magnificent ceremonial barges used in the Royal Barge Procession, a ritual held only during exceptional royal occasions.
+The Thonburi district on the west bank of the Chao Phraya feels remarkably rural despite being minutes from Bangkok's skyscrapers.
+Here you'll find the Royal Barges National Museum, home to the magnificent ceremonial barges used in the Royal Barge Procession — a ritual held only during exceptional royal occasions.
+The 46-metre Suphannahong barge, carved from a single teak trunk and gilded in gold leaf, is one of Thailand's most impressive royal artefacts.

 With over 15,000 stalls across 35 acres and approximately 200,000 visitors every weekend, Chatuchak Weekend Market (JJ Market) is the largest open-air market in the world.
 It is not merely a shopping destination — it is a complete urban ecosystem where every conceivable category of goods, food, art, and subculture coexists in organised chaos.